iLib-js/ilib-webpack-loader/README.md

 Step-by-step:

-1. Run webpack in you app.
+1. Run webpack in your app as normal.
 1. Webpack processes each of your js files looking for calls to ilib, which are in a different bundle.
 1. The ilib-webpack-loader also processes each of your js files looking for special